Summer Homework & Supply Lists

 Dear Toddler Families,

-Below is a list of items that your child should bring to class on or before the first day of school.
-We are happy to take items on the evening of the back-to-school picnic.
+Below is a list of items you will need to bring to school on or before August 27.
 Please be sure to label all belongings with your child’s first name and last initial.
+We will store them safely in the classroom and update you when your child’s supplies need to be replenished.

 All our best,